crew-sherlock/Experiment1/docs/backlog-integration-with-github.md

 ## Conclusion

 The team will use minimum integration to allow traceability on main implementations merged to the project repo.
 During the sprints, specifically in stand-ups, the team can view GitHub annotations on cards within a board.
 Everyone can quickly open linked GitHub commits or pull requests for more detail.

+## In AIGA

+The integration will be done connecting User Stories to GitHub pull requests.
+Once a team member is assigned to a given User Story, they should create a branch following the branching strategy, and start implementation.
+The expectation is that several commits will happen during implementation, culminating in a pull request, to wrap the user story.
+Some expected guidance:

+- All User Stories (US) should be linked to a Github pull request, once it gets reviewed and merged.
+- Additional related Github commits or Github pull requests may be added to a given User Story
+- The team may use `#-mention` in commits or pull requests to link it to AzDO and/or transition work item.

+> 📢We are asking all team members to take a look at their [User Stories](https://dev.azure.com/DevOps-Vx/AIGA/_backlogs/backlog/AIGA%20Team/Stories) and **link any past related PRs** and/or commits.

 ## Related articles